Notice regarding the quality of machine translation

 - If phytopharmaceuticals are put up for sale, be the holder:- a specific individual certificate called "Certiphyto"

-- approval for the practice of a distributor of phytopharmaceuticals (see infra "3o. b.
-Application for approval").To go further Article L. 254-1 of the Rural Code and Marine Fisheries.
+- approval for the practice of a distributor of phytopharmaceuticals (see infra "3°. b.
+Application for approval").For further information: Article L. 254-1 of the Rural Code and Marine Fisheries.

 Installation Preparation Course (SPI)

 The professional engaged in a craft activity must, in order to register him in the trades directory, carry out an SPI composed of two parts:

 - the first part aims to train the professional in the management of his business by introducing him, in particular, to the general accounting and the economic, legal and social environment of a craft company;

 - the second part of the internship is to accompany the professional after his registration in the trades directory.